 We do not require your name, address, or other personal information for you to participate.
 You also do not have to take the survey all at once.
 Feel free to bookmark the survey in your Internet browser and return when you are able.
 You may continue where you left off.

 How do we use the In America survey data?

-Survey responses help us and our partners better understand the bladder cancer community.
-All survey responses are kept confidential, reported only in total (your specific responses will not be reported individually), and will become property of Health Union, LLC.
+Survey responses help our partners and us better understand the bladder cancer community.
+All survey responses are kept confidential, reported only in total (your specific responses will not be reported individually), and will become the property of Health Union, LLC.